DoSomething/contentful-prototype/docs/content-publishing/markdown-guide.md

 - Do not bold more than a single sentence at a time.

 ## Generally
-Very few things in typography and layout design are absoulte, but there are a number of things are generally accepted pracitces that might be broken if you have a good reason.
+Very few things in typography and layout design are absolute, but there are a number of things are generally accepted practices that might be broken if you have a good reason.
 If you want to break these rules, you might want to check with Luke first.

 - Work your way down the header elements one at a time like an outline.
 Don't jump from `#` to `####` directly.
 - Do not stack headers without content between them.